2,235 Social Services jobs in the United Kingdom

 Qualifications:

-- Minimum of 3 years of experience in a social care, community support, or related role.
+- Minimum of 5 years of experience in social care, with at least 3 years in a supervisory or management role.